delphix/virtualization-sdk/docs/References/Plugin_Operations.md

 !!! warning
     If a Plugin Operations is **Required** and is not present, the corresponding Delphix Engine Operation will fail when invoked.
 The plugin can still be built and uploaded to the Delphix Engine.

+!!! warning
+    For each operation, the argument names must match exactly.
+For example, the Repository Discovery operation must have a single argument named `source_connection`.

 Plugin Operation | **Required** | Decorator | Delphix Engine Operations
 ---------------- | -------- | --------- | -------------------------